AC Monza

 Associazione Calcio Monza (/it/), commonly referred to as Monza, is a professional football club based in Monza, Lombardy, Italy.
-The team plays in the Serie B, the second tier of Italian football, following relegation from Serie A in the 2024–25 season.
+The team plays in Serie A, the top tier of Italian football, following promotion from Serie B in the 2025–26 season.

-Founded in 1912 as Monza FBC, the club spent much of its history in the lower divisions, narrowly missing promotion to the Serie A on several occasions in the 1970s.
+Founded in 1912 as Monza FBC, the club spent much of its history in the lower divisions, narrowly missing out on promotion to Serie A on several occasions in the 1970s.
 Monza faced financial difficulties in the early 21st century, resulting in bankruptcy in 2004 and 2015.
-After being acquired by Silvio Berlusconi in 2018, the club returned to the Serie B in 2020 after a 19-year absence and secured its first-ever promotion to Serie A in 2022.
-Before that, Monza held the record for most Serie B seasons (40) without a top-flight appearance.
+After being acquired by Silvio Berlusconi in 2018, the club returned to Serie B in 2020 after a 19-year absence and secured their first-ever promotion to Serie A in 2022.
+The club had previously held the Italian record for most Serie B seasons played without ever reaching Serie A (40).

 Monza have won the Coppa Italia Serie C a record four times, the Serie C championship four times, and an Anglo-Italian Cup.
 The club originally wore blue and white, but adopted their current red and white colours in 1932; as a result, the team are nicknamed i biancorossi (the white and reds).
 Since 1988, Monza have played home matches at the Stadio Brianteo.
 The club's main rivals include Como, Pro Sesto and Pisa.